Pranavvk1/PID-controller-simulation/README.md

-A implimentation of the PID control algorithm in p5.js
+An implementation of the PID control algorithm in p5.js.